Navigating Your First Week on a Low FODMAP Diet: Top Tips for Success

-The first week or two of a low FODMAP diet can feel challenging, but a few practical strategies can help ease you into this new way of eating.
+The first week of a low FODMAP diet can feel challenging, but a few practical strategies can help ease you into this new way of eating.

 Welcome to your first week of low FODMAP eating!
-We hope you’re feeling confident and ready to get started.
+We hope you’re feeling confident and ready to get started with your low FODMAP trial.

 1. Download a Copy of Our FODMAP Directory or the Monash FODMAP App on Your Phone:

-These tools are invaluable when you're on the go and need instant information about the FODMAP levels in foods.
-The more you familiarise yourself with the lists, the easier it will be to stick with the diet.
+The more you familiarise yourself with which foods are high and low in FODMAPs, the easier it will be to stick with the diet.

 2. Focus on the Green Lists and What You ‘Can’ Eat: